-The Company may directly employ one or more project managers to plan, supervise and implement the development of any Unimproved Real Properties which it may acquire.
+The Company may directly employ one or more project managers to plan, supervise and implement the development of any unimproved properties which it may acquire.
 Such persons would be compensated directly by the Company and, other than through such employment, will not be affiliated with the Advisor.